Listening for Dark Photon Radio from the Galactic Centre: Discussion and Outlook

-\textbf{\textit{Discussion and Outlook --- }}Future telescopes searching for a signal from an accreting WD could cover a substantial region of viable parameter space with $\mAp\gtrsim 10^{-5}~{\rm eV}$.
+Future telescopes searching for signals from an accreting WD could cover a substantial region of viable parameter space with $\mAp\gtrsim 10^{-5}~{\rm eV}$.
 This is the case even with conservative assumptions about the dark matter distribution, and the sensitivity is greatly enhanced if the dark matter profile has a spike.
 The projected reach from signals from an accreting WD surpasses that from NSs due to the dependence of the emission power on the radius of the resonant conversion region as well as the relatively high temperatures and plasma densities in the boundary layer.
 However, it will be important to study the WD's properties in more detail in the future, \eg modeling the boundary layer and the accretion disk in detail.
+A component of the observed X-rays from CVs might be generated by magnetic reconnection~\cite{takata2018non} instead of accretion, and the resulting environment may also lead to interesting signals.
+In addition, since the boundary layer may not be exactly isotropic, signal photons could be refracted when they propagate out of the WD, potentially reducing the signal power.
+This is to be scrutinized in the future with a more realistic boundary layer profile.
+The temperature profile of the boundary layer will also affect the absorption of the signals.
+Finally, we stress that the dark matter distribution in the GC has a strong impact on the projected sensitivity, see Sec.~\ref{sec:sensitivity} and~\ref{sec:dmprofile}, and it will be crucial to improve on this uncertainty in the future.

 The signals we have studied complement future haloscope searches, \eg\cite{Gelmini:2020kcu}, which have projected sensitivity to smaller $\kappa$ but can only scan frequencies slowly.
 The discovery of a radio signal would provide experiments with a DP mass to target while direct detection searches could test the origin of a radio line unaffected by astrophysical uncertainties.
-Being independent of dynamics in the early Universe, searches for radio signals are also a useful addition to cosmological constraints.
+Being independent of dynamics in the early Universe, searches for radio signals are also a useful addition to cosmological constraints, which are also subject to uncertainties and systematics.
+The more recent analysis of \cite{McDermott:2019lch} gives limits a factor $\simeq 2$ weaker, can be seen from the difference between the `CMB' and `DPDM' lines in Fig.~\ref{fig:WDDPGCprofiles}.
+In addition, the dark photon signals studied are insensitive to new physics in the early Universe, including the radiation dominated era, whereas the cosmological constraint depends on the dark photon dynamics at redshifts $z\gtrsim 10^5$.